ashutoshmjain/gita/src/thought.md

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) remains the last frontier for the readers and poets.
 It is the longest poem ever scribed, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
 >
-> More than size, the proof of work is in the readership.
+> More than size, the proof of work is in the craft.
 Even today, it is not uncommon to learn `Sanskrit` as intended - just to enjoy original text.
 There are translations in almost every language for those less keen.
-And then there is all sorts of popular media - from comics strips to television series.
+And then there is all sorts of popular media - from comic strips to television series.
 >
 > `Bhagvad Gita` - a part of sixth book (`Bhishama Parva`) - is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of `Karmyoga`.
 >